 Picking a uni course can be tough.
 You need to think about what you want to study, how you want to do it and where, while also considering the best path towards your chosen career.
-There are big differences between courses, so how do you know you’re making the right choice?
-We take a look at some of the reasons why you shouldn't choose a course.
+There are big differences between courses, so how to choose the right course?
+How do you know you’re making the right choice?
+We take a look at some of the reasons you shouldn't base your choice on.

 You’re expecting a high score so you’re opting for a tough course